 An intimate bar with a fine selection of whisky and beer.
 If you’re looking to sip a whisky with some traditional music then we’d suggest having a look at what’s on in the Ben Nevis Bar and heading along.

-If you’re looking to try your whisky in style, then Hutchesons is the place for you.
+The Scotia Bar is reputed to be the oldest pub in Glasgow, dating back to 1792.
+It has a pleasing combination of a wide range of malt whiskies and regular folk music sessions.
 Have a delicious meal and top it off with a tasty dram or let one of their team recommend one of their cocktails.

 Okay, so this one is slightly cheating as it’s a bit out of the city but it’s not too hard to get to and where is better to learn about whisky than an actual distillery?
 Auchentoshan is Scotland’s only fully triple distilled whisky and you can see it made right here.